Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Abstract

 \section{Abstract}

-Criticality metrics such as time-to-collision (TTC) quantify collision urgency but conflate the consequences of false-positive (FP) and false-negative (FN) perception errors.
-We propose two novel effort-based metrics: \textit{False Speed Reduction} (FSR), the cumulative velocity loss from persistent phantom detections, and \textit{Maximum Deceleration Rate} (MDR), the peak braking demand from missed objects under a constant-acceleration model.
-These longitudinal metrics are complemented by \textit{Lateral Evasion Acceleration} (LEA), adapted from prior lateral evasion kinematics and coupled with reachability-based collision timing to quantify the minimum steering effort to avoid a predicted collision.
-A reachability-based ellipsoidal collision filter ensures only dynamically plausible threats are scored, with frame-level matching and track-level aggregation.
-Evaluation of different perception pipelines on nuScenes and Argoverse~2 shows that 65-93\% of errors are non-critical, and Spearman correlation analysis confirms that all three metrics capture safety-relevant information inaccessible to established time-based, deceleration-based, or normalized criticality measures, enabling targeted mining of the most critical perception failures.
+Criticality metrics such as time-to-collision (TTC) quantify collision urgency but do not distinguish the operational consequences of false-positive (FP) and false-negative (FN) perception errors.
+We formulate two error-specific effort metrics: \textit{False Speed Reduction} (FSR), the cumulative velocity loss associated with persistent phantom detections, and \textit{Maximum Deceleration Rate} (MDR), the peak braking demand associated with missed objects under a longitudinal kinematic model.
+These longitudinal metrics are complemented by \textit{Lateral Evasion Acceleration} (LEA), adapted from prior lateral-evasion kinematics and coupled with reachability-based collision timing.
+The collision check quantifies the minimum steering effort required to avoid a predicted collision.
+A dynamically conservative, semantically unfiltered reachability gate selects candidate interactions before frame-level scoring and track-level aggregation.
+Evaluation on nuScenes and Argoverse~2 shows that \SIrange{65}{93}{\percent} of errors fall below the chosen criticality thresholds.
+Correlation and threshold analysis indicate that the proposed metrics provide complementary rankings for screening and mining perception failures and are not substitutes for closed-loop safety validation.